nafets227/backup/README.md

      \[mandatory\]

 ## File
-Backups data from any server reachable via rsync and/or ssh.
+Backups data from any server reachable via rsync and/or SSH.
 It is based on rsync, so only modified files are copied (delta-approach).
 No more existing files are deleted in the target.